benjcunningham/ia-hs-cross-country/README.md

 Iowa High School Cross Country Results
 ================

 This repository archives the results of cross country state meets held by the Iowa High School Athletic Association.
-The tabular data shared here represents a standardized transcription of human-readable results previously published publically by the organization.
+The tabular data shared here represents a standardized transcription of human-readable results previously published publicly by the organization.

 Data Dictionary
 ===============